laughk/pelican-hss/README.md

 * HSS is responsive and single page design theme for [Pelican](http://getpelican.com), it is my hack of a Giulio Fidente's [gfidente/pelican-svbhack](https://github.com/gfidente/pelican-svbhack) theme.
 * HSS is "H"ack to "S"ingle-page-layout of "S"VBHACK.

+:warning: This theme requires Pelican 4.0.0 or newer.

 ## Screenshot&Demo

 You can see the [my site](https://memo.laughk.org).